PHSI-supplements/labs/lab-templates/RotaryMotionLab/doc/04-servo-implementation.md

 ### Shaping the Pulse

-In RangeFinderLab, you probably used a simple boolean variable to keep track of whether to set the output pin high or low.
+In ProximityAlarmLab, you probably used a simple boolean variable to keep track of whether to set the output pin high or low.
 In this assignment, you'll need to track time between rising edges of pulses.

 > ⏳ **Time**